-Some authors claim that characters live in the their head, sometimes ignore their directives and even argue with what the author has planned for them.
+Some authors claim that characters live in their head, sometimes ignore their directives, and even argue with what the author has planned for them.
 These authors long for characters that seem as real to their audience as they feel to themselves.
 However, this is not always apparent in their writing.
 The difficulty with capturing real characters is the finite number of words in a book.

-The reader has only a short period of time to become acquainted with the character before the action starts.
-There is an easy way to do this.
-Describe the main character as a tall, muscular, fearless, and impatient man that speaks four different languages, has a preference for blonds and BMWs, and a severe allergy to peanuts.
-Then, there is the better way–write the narrative in a manner so the reader can observe the character, follow what he does, see how he reacts, hear what others say about him, and even listen to what he thinks about other characters.
+Readers have a short period of time to become acquainted with the character before the action starts.
+There is an easy way to capture the essence of the main character.
+Describe the protagonist as a tall, muscular, fearless, an impatient man who speaks four different languages, has a preference for blonds and BMWs, and a severe allergy to peanuts.
+Then, there is a better way–write the narrative in a manner so the reader can observe the character, follow what he does, see how he reacts, hear what others say about him, and even listen to what he thinks about other characters.
 That requires to reader to actual concentrate to comprehend the nature of the protagonist.